 College representatives have visited from several colleges already this year (Bob Jones, Messiah, Wheaton and Pensacola Christian University to name a few).
-Watch here for upcoming visits from Eastern University, Liberty University, and Geneva College.
 More will be coming in the spring!
-Parents and students can notify the guidance counselor if there is a particular college of interest that they wish to have visit.
+Parents and students can notify the college advisor if there is a particular college of interest that they wish to have visit.

 Be sure to check out www.fastweb.com for scholarship resources!

 Where have our students been accepted?